Clean ingredients. No compromise.

 No

-The Mintel 2024 facial skincare report found that U.S. men's facial skincare usage jumped 68% between 2022 and 2024, with 52% of American men now using facial products regularly.
-Clean ingredients drove the shift: 46% of men aged 18-34 cited clean formulas as a key purchase factor, and 60% of clean-beauty buyers said they dropped a product in the past year over an ingredient concern.
-Men aren't just using more product — they're reading labels.
+The numbers confirmed it.
+U.S. men's facial skincare usage jumped 68% between 2022 and 2024, and 52% of American men now use facial products regularly.
+(Mintel, 2024).
+Among men aged 18 to 34, 46% listed clean formulas as a key purchase factor.
+60% of clean-beauty buyers dropped a product in the past year after spotting an ingredient concern.
+(Mintel, 2024).

 Ingredient